Self-Hosting Tesseral

 -

-is the Tesseral Backend API, a reverse proxy that talks totesseral-api
+backendapiis the Tesseral Backend API, a reverse proxy that talks totesseral-api.
+The hosted version of Tesseral runs this atapi.tesseral.com. -

-is the Tesseral Config API, a reverse proxy that talks totesseral-api
+confgapiis the Tesseral Config API, a reverse proxy that talks totesseral-api.
+The hosted version of Tesseral runs this atconfig.tesseral.com. -

 The rest of this section describes these components in greater detail.